sinai-dev/OSLDocs/Effects/SL_EffectCondition.md

 `StatusIdentifierToCompareTo` (string)
 * The identifier of the status you are comparing to (which should be older)

+## SL_NoSameShooterBlastInProximity
+Prevents multiple of the same shooter from creating this effect in a certain range.

+`Proximity` (float)
+* The range for only 1 of the shooter to be active inside.

 ## SL_OwnsItemCondition
 Checks if the caster owns an amount of a specific Item ID.